Leading the Audio Direction for Lambyrinth: A Deep Dive into Horror Sound Design

 Introduction

-For four months, I had the incredible opportunity to lead the audio direction for Lambyrinth, a student game project that pushed my creative and technical skills to new limits.
-As the sole audio lead, I was responsible for the entire soundscape, from initial concept to the final technical implementation.
-Lambyrinth is a horror puzzle game set in a dark, maze-like forest where the player, a lonely shepherd, must rescue her lost sheep before a lurking monster finds them.
-This project was a deep dive into the art of creating fear through sound, and it taught me invaluable lessons in FMOD, game design, and crafting impactful audio moments.
+In the second half of my VFS journey, I had the incredible opportunity to lead the audio direction for Lambyrinth, a student game project that pushed my creative and technical skills to new limits.
+As the audio lead, I was responsible for keeping the entire soundscape under one vision, from initial concept to technical implementation.
+Lambyrinth is a short horror puzzle experience set in a twisting, maze-like forest where the player, a lonely shepherd, must rescue her lost sheep before the Midnight Milch finds them.

 To enhance the feeling of the shepherd\'s isolation and desperation, I designed a responsive voice-over (VO) system.
 This system would trigger different lines of dialogue based on in-game events and player status.
 For example: